pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     $ pulumi config set aws:region us-east-2
     ```

-This gives us the shell of our project in which we need to create our resources.
+This gives us the shell of our project that we need to create our resources.
 In thinking of how we build our networking resources,
 we will have to create 2 copies of each resource due to separate VPCs for application and database.
 Of course, we can use a loop to do
 this, but a more elegant way, would be to create a class that we could pass parameters into to make life easy.
 We want the basic shape of
 the API to look as follows: